-Alegria Community Living, a newly formed, public benefit non-profit agency, is funded primarily by the Regional Center of the East Bay (the agency locally designated by the Department of Developmental Services to provide mandated services to people with developmental disabilities under the Lanterman Act).
-In 2004, an invitation was issued to more than a dozen executive directors, parents of people with developmental disabilities and local advocates to develop a safe, stable agency focused on creating support services to individuals with developmental disabilities residing at Agnews Developmental Center.
+Alegria Community Living, a newly formed, public benefit non-profit agency, is funded primarily by the Regional Center of the East Bay (the agency locally designated by the Department of Developmental Services to provide mandated services to people with intellectual and developmental disabilities under the Lanterman Act).
+In 2004, an invitation was issued to more than a dozen executive directors, parents of people with intellectual and developmental disabilities and local advocates to develop a safe, stable agency focused on creating support services to individuals with developmental disabilities residing at Agnews Developmental Center.
 This state institution was closed in 2009, and Alegria was created in response to the need to support individuals moving from Agnews to homes in the east Bay Area of California (Alameda and Contra Costa Counties).

-Funding for Alegria’s programs came via two bills passed to provide services for the individuals who resided at Agnews Developmental Center and moving into the community.
+Funding for Alegria’s programs came via two bills passed to provide services for the individuals who resided at Agnews Developmental Center and who were moving into the community.
 The legislation, AB2100, made the vision and mission of Alegria Community Living a reality.

 Members of Alegria’s Founding group also created the Respite Inn over 15 years ago— a very successful venture which has provided much needed services in Alameda and Contra Costa counties.

 Consistent with the state’s Bay Area Plan (the plan for the closure of Agnews) and the Regional Centers’ Unified Placement Plan, Alegria is committed to providing the support services in homes chosen by the person served (and their families).
-The ownership of those homes is provided by a separate nonprofit corporation, HCEB, dedicated to maintaining housing for people with developmental disabilities in perpetuity.
+The ownership of those homes is provided by a separate nonprofit corporation, HCEB, dedicated to maintaining housing for people with intellectual and developmental disabilities in perpetuity.
 These homes are clearly the client’s residence, not Alegria’s properties.
 Alegria focuses on providing excellent support services with the goal of maintaining the client in the home environment of their choice.

 Where we are now